Aetna considers carfilzomib injection (Kyprolis) medically necessary for the following indications:

 Carfilzomib should be administered intravenously over 2 to 10 mins, on 2 consecutive days weekly (for 3 weeks (days 1, 2, 8, 9, 15, and 16), followed by a 12 day rest period (days 17 to 28).
 Recommended cycle one dose is 20 mg/m2/day, and, if tolerated, the recommended dose for the second and succeeding cycles is 27 mg/ m2/day.

-In pre-clinical in-vitro and in-vivo models, carfilzomib is being investigation in the treatment of various diseases/malignancies including diffuse large B-cell lymphoma, head and neck cancer, mantle cell lymphoma, non-Hodgkin's lymphoma, systemic lupus erythematosus, and Waldenstrom macroglobulinemia.
+In pre-clinical in-vitro and in-vivo models, carfilzomib is being investigation in the treatment of various diseases/malignancies including diffuse large B-cell lymphoma, head and neck cancer, mantle cell lymphoma, non-Hodgkin's lymphoma, and systemic lupus erythematosus.

 Dasmahapatra et al (2011) noted that carfilzomib/vorinostat co-administration resulted in a pronounced reduction in tumor growth compared with single agent treatment in a mantle cell lymphoma xenograft model associated with enhanced apoptosis, λH2A.X formation, and JNK activation.
 The authors concluded that these findings suggested that regimens of carfilzomib/histone deacetylase inhibitors warrant attention in mantle cell lymphoma.